creative-snails/phisio-log-frontend-mob/SETUP.md

 npx expo start -c
 ```

-This clears corrupted installs and resets the cache for a clean start.
+This clears corrupted installs and resets the cache for a clean start. :P